MrTortoise/MrTortoise.github.io/_posts/2017-03-07-attempting-to-get-graphviz-working-in-github.md

 I was looking for something like graphviz but found this [graphvizo].
 Looks great if it works in github!

-The stuff below is copied directly from here: [github-graphviz] The exmaple is also one of the ones that can be found at the previous link also.
+The stuff below is copied directly from here: [github-graphvizo] The exmaple is also one of the ones that can be found at the previous link also.